-- Drain, flush and refill cooling system (or every 60 months since last service, whichever occurs first).
+- (i) Drain, flush and refill cooling system.
 See Engine Coolant on page 5-23 for what to use.
 Inspect hoses.
-Clean radiator, condenser, pressure cap and neck.
-Pressure test the cooling system and pressure cap.
-An Emission Control Service. - Inspect engine accessory drive belt.
-An Emission Control Service.
+Clean radiator, condenser, pressure cap and filler neck.
+Pressure test the cooling system and pressure cap. - (j) A fluid loss in any vehicle system could indicate a problem.
+Have the system inspected and repaired and the fluid level checked.
+Add fluid if needed.

-Part B: Owner Checks and Services
+Owner Checks and Services

-Listed in this part are owner checks and services which should be performed at the intervals specified to help ensure the safety, dependability and emission control performance of your vehicle.
+These owner checks and services should be performed at the intervals specified to help ensure the safety, dependability and emission control performance of your vehicle.
+Your GM Goodwrench dealer can assist you with these checks and services.

 Be sure any necessary repairs are completed at once.
-Whenever any fluids or lubricants are added to your vehicle, make sure they are the proper ones, as shown in Part D.
+Whenever any fluids or lubricants are added to your vehicle, make sure they are the proper ones, as shown in Recommended Fluids and Lubricants on page 6-12.